mgriebling/BigInt/Sources/BigInt/BigInt.docc/Articles/Protocols.md

-# Protocols
+# Protocols and Additions

 BigInt supports Apple's `SignedInteger`, `BinaryInteger`, `Codable`, and `Numeric` protocols.

-It now includes support for `StaticBigInt` number initialization.
+BigInt (with protocols) now includes support for `StaticBigInt` number initialization with macOS 13.3+, iOS 16.4+, tvOS 16.4+, watchOS 9.4+, macCatalyst("13.0")
 Note: These extensions require renaming `magnitude` to `_magnitude` to avoid conflict with the `Numeric` protocol variable also called `magnitude`.